TRANS-CASCADIA Work Party - May 2024

 BOX CANYON 2024 TRAIL CONSTRUCTION UPDATE

-Off-season work over the past year on the Box Canyon trail at 25-Mile creek has resulted in 95% completion of Phase A and substantial progress on Phase B. Project leaders report that Phase A will be complete and open for public use later in 2024.
+Off-season work over the past year on the Box Canyon trail at 25-Mile creek has resulted in 95% completion of Phase A and substantial progress on Phase B. Project leaders report that Phase A will be complete and open for a soft-launch later in 2024.
 Phase B completion will follow in 2025.

 The overlook at the end of Phase A